SymfonyCasts/api-platform/sfcasts/ep3-custom-data/input-dto-validation.md

-# Input Dto Validation
+# Input DTO Validation

-Coming soon...

-One really nice thing about having an input DTO is that after our data transformer is called and we return our cheese return, the final `CheeseListing` object, our entity, or `CheeseListing` entity is still validated like normal.
-We saw this, we submitted an empty object to create a new cheese listing.
-And ultimately we got back air is that the title should not be blank.
-And the description not should not be blank.
-And these are coming from the assert rules that we have on our cheeses against D so yay validation.
+One nice thing about input DTOs is that after our data transformer is called and we return the final `CheeseListing`, that object is validated like normal.
+We saw
+this: we submitted empty JSON to create a new `CheeseListing` and got back errors like "the title should not be blank".

+These are coming from the `@Assert` rules on `CheeseListing`. `CheeseListing` is *still* validated.

-Doesn't change.
-You can process everything through your input object.
-It finally ends up on your `CheeseListing` entity object, and that is valid like normal.
-But if you want, you do have a choice to make the whole validation set up a bit cleaner.
-One complaint about Symfony's validator system is that for it to work, you need to allow your entities to get into an invalid state.
-Basically, even though `$title`, it has an `@Assert\NotBlank()` on it.
-You need to first allow a blank or no value to be set onto this property so that it can then be validated.
-This was actually the root of our problem a second ago.
+But... this isn't the *only* way that validation can work.
+One complaint that you'll sometimes here about Symfony's validator is that, for it to work, you need to allow your entity to get into an invalid state.
+Basically, even though `$title` should not be blank, we need to first *allow* a blank or null value to be set onto the property so that it can *then* be validated.

-Actually, `CheeseListingInput`,

-We added these typecasting here basically to help us set invalid data onto the CheeseListing object.
-So another option is to move the validation from the entity into the input class.
-Then we'll validate.
-Then we can validate the input class so that if we, when we finally set the data on this `CheeseListing` object, we know that this data is in fact valid.
-So let's try this first.
-Let's undo the typecasting inside of `CheeseListingInput` because once we're done, we will know that this will always be validated being put on there next, and `CheeseListing`.
-I'm going to move all of these ad asserts over into our input.
-So this will just be, I'll grab the two off of `$title`, move those onto the `$title` property.

-I'll need a use statement, but I'll grab that in a second.
-I'll grab the one off `$description`, one off of `$price` up and all the delete, the extra one on `$description`.
-By the way, you could also keep these, uh, you could, you still can keep these validation rules on your entity if you want to.
-Um, it depends if you need them, if validating your entity in other contexts.
-So let me write this.
-I'll copy the not blank onto price.
-And then let's see here also `@IsValidOwner()` custom one.
-I'll put that above owner.
-Okay, perfect.
-Now I do need a couple of use statements here.
-So I'm actually going to three type the end K on blank that added the use statement.
-I need up here for all the asserts and for our custom `IsValidOwner`.
-I'll say E R.
-There we go.
+This was at the root of a problem we had a minute ago.
+In `CheeseListingInput`, we had to add some type-casting here to help us set invalid data onto `CheeseListing` without causing a PHP error... so that it could *then* be validated.

+## Moving the Constraints to the Input

+Another option is to move the validation from the entity into the *input* class.
+If we did that, then when we set the data onto this `CheeseListing` object, we would *know* that the data is - in fact - valid.

+So let's try this.
+Undo the typecasting in `CheeseListingInput` because once we're done, we will know that the data *is* valid and this won't be necessary.

+Next in `CheeseListing`, I'm going to move *all* of the `@Assert` constraints onto our input.
+Copy the two off of `$title` and move those into `CheeseListingInput`.
+We *do* need a `use` statement... but let's worry about that in a minute.

+Copy the constraint from `$description`, move it, copy the one from `$price` delete it and... also delete the constraint from `$description`.
+We *could* also choose to *keep* these validation rules in our entity... which would make sense if we used this class outside of our API and it needed to be validated there.

+Paste the constraint above `price` and... there's one more constraint above `owner`: `@IsValidOwner()`.
+Copy it, delete it, and move it into the input.

+That's it!
+To get the `use` statements, re-type the end of `NotBlank` and hit tab to auto-complete it - that added the `use` statement on top - and do the same for `IsValidOwner`.

+Ok cool!
+All of the validation rules live here and we have *no* constraints in `CheeseListing`.

+## Validating the Input Class

-Hit tab as the use statement up for that one as well.
-All right, cool.
-So we now have all of our validation rules on jesus' input.
-We have no validation rules anymore on our cheese listing.
-Now, unfortunately, API Platform does not automatically validate your input DTO objects.
-It only validates your final API resource object.
-So we'll need to add the validation manually, but it's kind of a cool exercise to see how you could run validation anywhere in API platform and cause the nice validation error response that we want here.
-So to do it inside of our data transformer, we're literally going to do validation right here.
-So first of all, need the validator.
-So I'll say public function `__construct()` and then say `ValidatorInterface` But watch out here, grab the one from `ApiPlatform\`, not `Symfony\`.
-I'll explain why in a second, I'll call that validator and I'll go to Alt + Enter and go to "Initialize properties" to create that property and set it now down here, by the time we're past input here, this is going to be the `$input` object that contains the DC realized JSON onto it.
+But... unfortunately, API Platform does *not* automatically validate your input DTO objects: it *only* validates the final API resource object.
+So we'll need to run validation manually... which is both surprisingly easy *and* interesting because we'll see how we can trigger API Platform's super nice validation error response manually.

+Inside of our data transformer, before we start transferring data, *this* is where validation should happen.
+To do that, we need the validator!
+Add a public function `__construct()` with a `ValidatorInterface` argument.
+But grab the one from `ApiPlatform\`, *not* `Symfony\`.
+I'll explain why in a second.
+Call that argument `$validator` and then I'll go to Alt + Enter and select "Initialize properties" to create that property and set it.
-So we actually want to basically validate it right here on the first line before we use it to, uh, update our cheese listing.
-So to do that, we can say `$this->validator->validate($input)`, and that's it.
-So the validator from API platform, what it does is it actually wraps Symfonys validator.
-And it does that so that it can add some validation groups to the context, but it also does that because it actually throws a very special exception, which will cause this output.
-We can actually see this face shift shift.
-Look for `validator.php` include non project items and open the validator from API platform.

-You can see that rap Symfonys validator does some stuff with the validation groups, but most down here, once it actually used the validation gets back these violations and throws this `ValidationException`.
-This is actually an exception you can throw up from anywhere to cause the nice validation response.
-Alright, so let me close it up and let's go over here and try it.
-When I had executed see yes, 400 air and we get the exact same responses before, but now these are coming from our input object.
-Our input object must be fully valid before that data will be transformed onto our entity object.
-So if you like this, do it.
-If you don't leave your validation constraints on your entity class.
-So next let's talk about one last topic right now.
-All of our, uh, resources have been using IDs auto increment IDs as our ID property.
-But in a lot of cases, you can make your life easier, especially as a JavaScript developer by using U U IDs.
-So let's see how to do that next.
+Down in `transform()`, `$input` will be the object that contains the deserialized JSON that we want to validate.
+Do that with `$this->validator->validate($input)`.

+That's it!
+The validator from API platform is a wrapper around Symfony's validator.
+It wraps it so that it can *add* a few nice things.
+Let's check it out.

+Hit Shift + Shift, look for `Validator.php`, include non project items and open the Validator from API Platform.
+As I mentioned, this wraps Symfony's validator... which it does so that it can add the validation groups from API Platform's config.

+But *more* importantly, at the bottom, after *executing* validation, it gets back these "violations" and throws a `ValidationException`.
+This is a special exception that you can throw from anywhere to trigger the nice validation error response.

+So... let's go see it!
+At the browser, hit Execute and... yeehaw!
+A 400 validation error response!
+But *now* this is coming from validating our input object.
+The input must  be *fully* valid before the data will be transferred to our entity.

+So if you like this, do it!
+If you don't, leave your validation constraints on your entity.

+Next: it's time for our final topic!
+Right now, all of our resources use their auto-increment database id as the identifier in the API.
+But in many cases, you can make your life easier - or the life of a JavaScript developer who is *using* your API - by using UUID's instead.